Course Outline

 Details of early feedback on progress

-Early assessment feedback will be provided in weeks 3 and 4 of the semester in the workshop, with a particular focus on Task 1.
+Early assessment feedback will be provided in weeks 3 and 4 of the trimester in the workshop, with a particular focus on Task 1.
 Students will be provided with opportunities to get their drafts/conceptual overviews of assignments reviewed, to ensure they understand the task and are addressing the criteria of the assessment.

 Assessment tasks